Couple researching sperm DNA fragmentation on a phone in their kitchen.

 Vitamin E (200–400 IU): Consult your doctor if you take blood thinners or NSAIDs, as vitamin E at higher doses may increase bleeding risk.

-Selenium (55–200 mcg): Do not exceed 400 mcg per day from all sources — selenium has a narrow therapeutic window.
+Selenium (55–200 mcg): Do not exceed 400 mcg per day from all of your sources combined — selenium has a narrow therapeutic window.

 NAC (600–1,200 mg): May interact with nitroglycerin; talk to your doctor if you take blood pressure medication.

-Vitamin C (500–1,000 mg): Men who are actively undergoing cancer treatment should always clear any supplement with their oncology team before starting.
+Vitamin C (500–1,000 mg): If you are actively undergoing cancer treatment, always clear any supplement with your oncology team before starting.

 Multi-supplement protocols: Taking several antioxidants together at high doses may theoretically produce pro-oxidant effects.
 Discuss any multi-supplement regimen with your doctor to ensure safe dosing.